orbs-network/v3-git-book/orbs-vm/introduction.md

 * Allows interaction between several blockchains.
 * Maintains fast cache logic.
-* Provides decentralized backend infrastructrue that complements your Dapp smart contracts.
+* Provides decentralized backend infrastructure that complements your Dapp smart contracts.

 > Please note that you should only use ORBS-VM if you have determined that ORBS-Lambda does not fulfill your Dapp's requirements.
 For simpler functions, ORBS-Lambda is much easier to set up and maintain.